oliver021/ecmalinq/README.md

 This work, inspired by the robust implementation of .Net Standard, has a vast set of methods that we will see later, how it will facilitate the work with arrangements, collations, maps and any iterable object in JavaScript.

-The *purpose of linq* is to make it easier to work with collections, records and any structure or data type that is iterable, unlike sql, where we work with static queries, here we can achieve many dynamic results at runtime.
+The *purpose of linq* is to make it easier to work with **collections**, **records** and any structure or data type that is **iterable**, unlike sql, where we work with static queries, here we can achieve many dynamic results at runtime.
 The task of working with data such as mining, extraction, conversion, treatment and classification is made much easier with this powerful tool.

 ## Requirements